 Cons: The chance for interference with other devices is higher because of its ability to run at 2.4GHz and uses up more power compared to other protocols.

-Best devices to use: Lightbulbs, smart home hubs, security sensors and door locks.
+Best devices to use: Any device that is compatible with Zigbee such as smart lightbulbs, smart home hubs, security sensors and door locks.

 Bluetooth Low Energy (BLE)

-Pros: BLE is best known for being highly secured and energy-efficient.
+Pros: BLE is best known for being highly secure and energy efficient.

 Cons: Less range for sharing data among devices (less than 100m) and less power consumption.